plenoptic-org/plenoptic/docs/index.rst

-- `Metamers <tutorials/06_Metamer.nblink>`_: given a model and a reference image, stochastically generate a new image whose model representation is identical to that of the reference image.
-This method investigates what image features the model disregards entirely.
+- `Metamers <tutorials/06_Metamer.nblink>`_: given a model and a reference image, stochastically generate a new image whose model representation is identical to that of the reference image (from the literature on Trichromacy, a ``metamer'').
+  This method makes explicit those features that the model disregards.

   - Example papers: [Portilla2000]_, [Freeman2011]_, [Deza2019]_,
     [Feather2019]_, [Wallis2019]_
-- `Eigendistortions <tutorials/02_Eigendistortions.nblink>`_: given a model and a reference image, compute the image perturbation that produces the smallest and largest changes in the model response space.
-This method investigates the image features the model considers the least and most important.
+- `Eigendistortions <tutorials/02_Eigendistortions.nblink>`_: given a model and a reference image, compute the image perturbations that produce the smallest/largest change (Euclidean distance) in the model response space.
+These are the image changes to which the model is least/most sensitive, respectively.

   - Example papers: [Berardino2017]_
+- `Geodesics <tutorials/05_Geodesics.nblink>`_: given a model and two images, synthesize a sequence of images that lie on the shortest ("geodesic") path in the model's representation space.
+This method visualizes the larger-scale geometric properties of model representation (in contrast with the local properties captured by the eigendistortions).

+  - Example papers: [Henaff2016]_, [Henaff2020]_
 - `Maximal differentiation (MAD) competition
-  <tutorials/07_MAD_Competition.nblink>`_: given two metrics that measure distance
+  <tutorials/07_MAD_Competition.nblink>`_: given two models that measure distance
-  between images and a reference image, generate pairs of images that optimally differentiate the models.
-Specifically, synthesize a pair of images that the first model says are equi-distant from the reference while the second model says they are maximally/minimally distant from the reference.
-Then synthesize a second pair with the roles of the two models reversed.
-This method allows for efficient comparison of two metrics, highlighting the aspects in which their sensitivities differ.
+  between images, and a reference image, generate pairs of images that optimally differentiate the models.
+Specifically, synthesize a pair of images that are equi-distant from the reference image according to model-1, but maximally/minimally distant according to model-2.
+Synthesize a second pair with the roles of the two models reversed.
+This method allows for efficient comparison of two metrics, highlighting the aspects in which their sensitivities most differ.

   - Example papers: [Wang2008]_
-- `Geodesics <tutorials/05_Geodesics.nblink>`_: given a model and two images, synthesize a sequence of images that lie on the shortest ("geodesic") path in the model's representation space.
-This method investigates how a model represents motion and what changes to an image it consider reasonable.

-  - Example papers: [Henaff2016]_, [Henaff2020]_

 Models, Metrics, and Model Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^